pratixashah/Hawaii-s-Climate-Analysis/README.md

   - When given the start only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.
   - When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.

-# Temperature Analysis
+# Temperature Analysis(temp_analysis_bonus_1_starter.ipynb)
 - Identify the average temperature in June at all stations across all available years in the dataset.
 Same for December temperature.
 - Use the t-test to determine whether the difference in the means, if any, is statistically significant.
-- Use the calc_temps function to calculate the min, avg, and max temperatures for trip using the matching dates from a previous year (i.e., use “2017-08-01”).
+- Use the calc_temps function to calculate the min, avg, and max temperatures for trip using the matching dates from a previous year.
 - Plot the min, avg, and max temperature from your previous query as a bar chart.

-# Daily Rainfall Average
+# Daily Rainfall Average(temp_analysis_bonus_2_starter.ipynb)
 - Calculate the rainfall per weather station using the previous year’s matching dates.
   - Sort this in descending order by precipitation amount and list the station, name, latitude, longitude, and elevation.
 - Calculate the daily normals.
 Normals are the averages for the min, avg, and max temperatures.
 - Load the list of daily normals into a Pandas DataFrame.
-- Use Pandas to plot an area plot (stacked=False) for the daily normals.
+- Use Pandas to plot an area plot for the daily normals.